pemcg/mastering-automation-addendum-for-cloudforms-4.6/embedded_ansible_integrating_with_the_vm_provision_state_machine/chapter.md

 ### Calling the CloudForms RESTful API

 The first example playbook uses the CloudForms RESTful API to write the retrieved IP details back in to the provision task's options hash.
-To simplify the example the IP address, netmask and gateway are defined as static vars; in reality these would be retrieved from a corporate IPAM solution such as Infobox.
+To simplify the example the IP address, netmask and gateway are defined as static vars; in reality these would be retrieved from a corporate IPAM solution such as Infoblox.

 ```yaml
 ---